Fiat 1300 and 1500: Design

+Both engines had alloy cylinder heads with twin rocker shafts and inlet valves angled at 45 degrees.
+The 1300 and 1500 engines were a variant of the six-cylinder engines of the Fiat 1800 and 2100, with two less cylinders.
+Because of the shared design and components, Fiat saved a lot of money and development time.

 An innovative feature at the time was the fitting of disc brakes on the front.

 Both variants started with a wheelbase of 2425 mm, but from 1964 the wheelbase of Fiat 1500 was increased to 2505 mm.
 This longer version was called the 1500 C and also received three more horsepower (for a total of 75) and various other detail differences, including power brakes and bigger taillights with built-in reverse lamps.

 The Pininfarina-designed Coupé and Cabriolet models of the preceding 1200 continued with largely unchanged bodywork, although they were now equipped with the larger 1.5 litre engine.
 The O.S.C.A. engined 1600 S Coupé and Cabriolet also continued to be available.
 All of the coupés and convertibles were replaced by the new 124 coupés and spiders in 1966.

 The New Zealand importer, Torino Motors, marketed the 1500 as the "Crusader", with corresponding badging.
 In South Africa, dealers could also supply the "1500 OTS", a conversion for more power available in two different stages.
 The OTS was developed by CMI (Cartoria Motor Industries) specifically to suit local production car competition regulations.
 Rather than the standard car's 83 bhp SAE, the OTS developed 96 and 108 bhp SAE in the respective Stage I and Stage II variants.
 A variety of extras were also offered, including lowered suspension and a conversion to a floor-mounted shifter.

 Fiat 1500 L / 1500 Taxi

-These models were essentially Fiat 1800s fitted with the 1500 engine, and therefore referred to as "1500" in Fiat nomenclature.
+The 1500 L is essentially a Fiat 1800 fitted with the 1500 engine, with the "L" added to distinguish it from the more compact, unrelated model.
 The Taxi version debuted in 1962 and had the engine detuned to 60 hp.
-The 1500 L (for "Lunga" - Italian for "long") originally had the same 72 PS engine as the regular 1500, and in 1964 was upgraded to 75 PS along with the Fiat 1500 C.
+The 1500 L (for "Lunga" – Italian for "long") originally had the same 72 PS engine as the regular 1500, and in 1964 was upgraded to 75 PS along with the Fiat 1500 C.

-Other manufacturers’ versions

-Seat 1500

-The Seat 1500 was a car unrelated to the Fiat 1500.
-It was instead, as the Italian Fiat 1500 L, an underengined version of the Fiat 1800/2100.
-It was built in Barcelona, where 183,652 were produced between 1963 and 1975.
+The 1500 L was also built in Barcelona as the SEAT 1500, where 183,652 were produced between 1963 and 1975.
+SEAT simply called it the 1500 without a disambiguator as the 1300/1500 was not available from them.

+Other versions